popelnicky/code-notes/readme.md

         Here you will find an author's code notes where he puts implementations and solutions in the context of Algorithms and Data Structures, which the author likes.
     </p>
     <p>
-        The author tries to get elegant solutions and implementations using advantages for two program languages - C# and Javascript.
+        The author tries to get elegant solutions and implementations using C# and NUnit-tests.
     </p>
 </div>
 <h2>Content</h2>